xinyu-g/A-Simple-ML-based-App/ML/README.md

 The code, at a minimum, must run.
 Please provide clear instructions on how to run it.
 When complete, please upload your codebase to a public Git repo (GitHub, Bitbucket, etc.) and email us the link.
 Please double-check this is publicly accessible.

+## About

+The current app supports the selection between the two different choices of prediction model (LSTM, GRU).

 ## Installation & Usage

 After Cloning the repo, follow the following steps